usaid-cs/yesterday-i-learned/random.md

 1. *John* (Yehohanan) means "Yahweh is Gracious"; *Jonathan* (Yonatan) means "JHVH has given".
 They are not the same name (but *Johnny* is).
 If you plan to name your child a variant of John, Jonathan is best left for when you have been expecting, but you are on a low sperm count.
 1. The [Cheshire Cat](https://en.wikipedia.org/wiki/Cheshire_Cat) with that stupid grin came from Alice[ Kingsleigh]'s Adventures in Wonderland, one of the first things mentioned.
 That stupid ass-smile (Stephen Fry) was popularised by [Alice in Wonderland](https://en.wikipedia.org/wiki/Alice_in_Wonderland_%282010_film%29), the movie.
 In the movie, you can fall for a whole minute and hit a roof without dying.
 1. 5cm is the difference between being warm, and having your shoulders stuck out of the sleeping bag because you were cheap.
-1. Mr. Burns outlived one of his voice actors, Christopher Collins.
 1. "Rogue one is hit" came from Avatar (2009), not Rogue One (2016).
 1. The Spartan [Gerousia](https://en.wikipedia.org/wiki/Gerousia) performed a common form of eugenics (which is also a Greek word), whereby babies that are weak or abnormal are left for dead.
 Adolf Hitler considered Sparta to be the first "[Völkisch](https://en.wikipedia.org/wiki/V%C3%B6lkisch_movement) State", whatever folkish means.
 1. It is unclear whether or not Jack Layton used the [Jack Layton Ferry Terminal](https://en.wikipedia.org/wiki/Jack_Layton_Ferry_Terminal) before it was called the Jack Layton Ferry Terminal.